List of General Hospital characters introduced in the 1990s: Storylines

 Drowning in debt after Tracy Quartermaine (Jane Elliot) and her son Ned Ashton (Wally Kurth) run the family company ELQ into the ground, Tracy's brother and sister-in-law, doctors Alan (Stuart Damon) and Monica Quartermaine (Leslie Charleson), hire businessman and attorney Paul Hornsby as the company's new financial adviser.
 Paul soon falls for Ned's love interest, environmentalist Jenny Eckert (Cheryl Richardson).
 While Paul's arrival initially ruffles Tracy's and Ned's feathers, Tracy admires his business savvy when he successfully strikes a deal with Harlan Barrett to help salvage a Quartermaine cargo ship.
-Barrett later forms a cartel with Leopold Taub, Cesar Faison (Anders Hove) and Larry Ashton (Hugo Napier) to control global business.
-Having poisoned Paul's young daughter Susan, the Cartel uses the promise of an antidote to force Paul to use his position at ELQ to give the Cartel control of ELQ's assets.
-The Cartel also forces Paul to compel private investigator Sean Donely (John Reilly), whose wife Tiffany (Sharon Wyatt) has also been poisoned, to provide information about Robert Scorpio (Tristan Rogers)'s investigation in exchange for a temporary antidote.
-Though Paul loves Jenny, the Cartel orders him to marry Tracy to get control of her ELQ stock.
+Paul and Barrett are asked by Cesar Faison to join his cartel to control global business.
+Having poisoned Paul's young daughter Susan, Faison uses the promise of an antidote to force Paul to use his position at ELQ to give Faison control of ELQ's assets.
+Sonny also forces Paul to compel private investigator Sean Donely (John Reilly), whose wife Tiffany (Sharon Wyatt) has also been poisoned by Faison, to provide information about Robert Scorpio (Tristan Rogers)'s investigation in exchange for a temporary antidote.
+Though Paul loves Jenny, Faison blackmails him to marry Tracy to get control of her ELQ stock.
 Tracy and Paul announce their engagement in late August 1991, and Jenny rejects him.

-Tracy and Paul marry in late October 1991, but when Paul fails to get control of her stock, Faison orders Paul to kill her so he can inherit it.
-Paul refuses, and the Cartel tries to assassinate him.
+Tracy and Paul marry in late October 1991, but when Paul fails to get control of her stock, Sonny orders Paul to kill her so he can inherit it.
+Paul refuses, and Sonny tries to assassinate him.
 As Monica operates on Paul, she hears him confess his love for Jenny, and Tracy is very jealous when Jenny rushes to Paul's side.
 Jenny reveals she is in love with him too, but has insisted they cannot be together as long as he is married to Tracy.
 Meanwhile, thanks to Paul's efforts, Dr. Tony Jones (Brad Maule) develops a permanent cure for Susan and Tiffany.